andreazorzetto/yh/README.md

-# ylight
+# yh - YAML Highlighter

-Dummy YAML syntax highlighter to make things colourful as only jq could do.
+Dummy YAML syntax highlighter to bring colour where only jq could so far.

 Work in progress